NoulliCHEN/PIDAO/README.md

 We provide a detailed readme file to demo the software/code in each case's folder.
 The download link of each required dataset is also provided in the readme file.

+- data_classfication folder >> MNIST/FashionMNIST/Cifar10 classification
+- MNIST_training_path_projection folder >> the projection of the training path of MNIST classification
+- Continuous_time_comparison >> the comparison of different continuous-time optimizers
+- Discrete_time_comparison >> the comparison of different discrete-time optimizers

+If you use the codes in your research work, please cite the following paper:

+	@article{chen2024accelerated,
+  	  title={Accelerated optimization in deep learning with a proportion-integral-derivative controller}, author={Chen, Song and Liu, Jiaxu and Cai, Shengze and Xu, Chao and Chu, Jian}, year={2024}
+	}